County Route 83 (Suffolk County, New York)

 County Route 83 (CR 83) is a major north–south county road in Suffolk County, New York, in the United States.
-It runs from New York State Route 27 (NY 27, named the Sunrise Highway) exit 52A in North Patchogue to NY 25A in Mount Sinai.
+It runs from NY 27 (Sunrise Highway) exit 52A in North Patchogue to NY 25A in Mount Sinai.
 The road was to have to run further south along North Ocean Avenue and South Ocean Avenue through the village of Patchogue, but that proposal was canceled.
 CR 83 is known as North Ocean Avenue south of Granny Road in Medford and as Patchogue–Mount Sinai Road north of that point.

 Route description

-CR 83 begins at an interchange with NY 27 (Sunrise Highway exit 53) in the hamlet of North Patchogue in the town of Brookhaven.
-CR 83 proceeds north from NY 27 as a county-maintained continuation of North Ocean Avenue, retaining the moniker northward as a four-lane roadway.
+CR 83 begins at an interchange with NY 27 (Sunrise Highway) in the hamlet of North Patchogue in the town of Brookhaven.
+CR 83 proceeds north from NY 27 as a county-maintained continuation of North Ocean Avenue, retaining the moniker northward as a four-lane surface road.
 At Shaber Road, the route crosses into the center of North Patchogue, the route leaves the commercial hamlet for a junction with CR 99 (Woodside Avenue).
 CR 83 continues northward through the town of Brookhaven, crossing past multiple residences and the route turns northwest, crossing into the Summerfield section.
 The route becomes a divided highway, crossing under a line of the Long Island Rail Road just west of the hamlet of Medford.
 Just north of the tracks, CR 83 crosses into an at-grade interchange with Long Island Avenue, which parallels the tracks.

-CR 83 continues north along North Ocean Avenue as a four-lane highway through Brookhaven, reaching a junction with Express Drive South, marking an interchange with the Long Island Expressway (I-495; exit 63).
+CR 83 continues north along North Ocean Avenue as a four-lane surface road through Brookhaven, reaching a junction with Express Drive South, marking an interchange with the Long Island Expressway (I-495; exit 63).
 The route crosses through another commercial section, crossing a junction with CR 16 (Horseblock Road).
-Becoming a four-lane divided highway, CR 83 crosses a junction with Granny Road, changing monikers to Patchogue–Mount Sinai Road.
+CR 83 crosses a junction with Granny Road and becomes a four-lane expressway, changing monikers to Patchogue–Mount Sinai Road.
 Turning northeast, the median widens as the route crosses past several residential neighborhoods.
 The route passes the Bald Hill Cultural Park, crossing an interchange with South Bicycle Path, crossing northward and soon northwest through Brookhaven.
 The median shrinks again, turning northward into a junction with NY 25 (Middle Country Road).
-Continuing north along Patchogue–Mount Sinai Road, CR 83 turns northeast past Hawkins Path, entering an interchange with NY 112.After NY 112, CR 83 continues past Pine Ridge Golf Club, continuing northeast through Brookhaven as a divided highway.
+Continuing north along Patchogue–Mount Sinai Road, CR 83 turns northeast past Hawkins Path, entering an interchange with NY 112.After NY 112, CR 83 continues past Pine Ridge Golf Club, continuing northeast through Brookhaven as a four-lane expressway.
 The route turns northward, crossing an interchange with Canal Road.
 The route passes multiple residential communities, crossing a junction with Mount Sinai–Coram Road.
 After another northwestern turn, CR 83 reaches a junction with NY 25A in Mount Sinai.
 This junction marks the northern terminus of CR 83, whose right-of-way terminates at the junction a couple miles southeast of Mount Sinai Harbor and the Long Island Sound.